 Finding the App Bundle ID

-There is no way to look up bundle IDs in the Apple iOS App Store directly.
-To find the identifier, you will need to look at a file inside the app.
+There’s no way to look up bundle IDs in the Apple iOS App Store directly.
+To find the identifier, you’ll need to look at a file inside your app.

-Find the app online (google for the iTunes link).
-For this example, we use Apple Pages.
+Find the app online (search for the iTunes link).
+This example uses Apple Pages.